 Read More ⟶

 Memorial Day is just around the corner, meaning patio parties and picnic baskets are already packing your weekend plans.
 You’ve also probably begun preparing for that special social minefield: the drunken crowd.
-You know you don’t need a drink to have fun and, of course, you enjoy your friends’ and family’s company.
-It’s the booze you’re not fond of, and every year you’re unsure how to squeeze between that “liquid courage” and them.
+You know you don’t need a drink to have fun, and you enjoy your friends’ and family’s company.
+It’s the booze you’re not fond of, and every year you’re unsure of how to squeeze between that “liquid courage” and them.

 But shrug no more.
 We’ve prepared a Memorial Day weekend regimen to boost your confidence from sunrise to party time with nary a drop to drink.

 It’s Memorial Day morning.
 First, hop out of bed and onto the floor to limber up.
 Stretching does more than keep your muscles loose and your blood flowing.
 Studies show some sunrise calisthenics can ease your mind and set a positive tone for the day.